Celtics survive 42-point night by LeBron, down Cavs 107-94

 Korver added 11 points off the bench for Cleveland.
 But starters Thompson, JR Smith and George Hill combined for just 11 points on 5-of-17 shooting.

 Tempers flared with 3:49 to play with Boston leading 97-89.
-Marcus Morris got in Smith's face after Smith pushed Horford in the back to prevent a layup.
-Smith shoved Morris and the pair had to be separated.
+Marcus Smart got in Smith's face after Smith pushed Horford in the back to prevent a layup.
+Smith shoved Smart and the pair had to be separated.

 Smith was assessed a flagrant foul and both received technical fouls.